jmuheim/mozaic-blueboard/README.md

 - Click the channel's name ("MIDI Guitar")
 - Click the "MIDI settings" button (switches icon at the top left of the menu)
 - Click "Send to Bus B: Bypass"
 - Assign MIDI note (not CC!)
-12 to channel 3 (with "Invert" enabled and "Toggle" disabled)
+12 to channel 3
 - Click "MIDI Guitar: Bypass"
 - Assign MIDI note (not CC!)
-13 to channel 3 (with "Invert" enabled and "Toggle" disabled)
+13 to channel 3

 #### Microphone